doctrine/DoctrineORMModule/README.md

 # SpiffyDoctrineORM Module for Zend Framework 2
-The SpiffyDoctrineORM module intends to integrate Doctrine 2 ORM with Zend Framework 2 quickly and easily.
+The DoctrineModule module intends to integrate Doctrine 2 ORM with Zend Framework 2 quickly and easily.
 The following features are intended to work out of the box:

   - Doctrine ORM support